 In September 2015 “Ludus Instrumentalis” was honoured 1st Prize at Berliner-Bach Competition in Berlin.
 In 2016 followed 1st Prize and Audience Prize at “Alte Musik Competition” in Saarland as well as 1st Prize at "Brothers-Graun" Competition in Bad Liebenwerda.
-An increasing career is confirmed by invitations from major festival in Europe: Bachfest in Leipzig, Koethener Bachfesttage, Oude Muziek Utrecht, MA festival Bruges, Potsdamer Festspiele Sanssouci, Festival "Haut Jura" in France, ZAMUS Fest für Alte Musik in Cologne, “Earlymusic” festival in St-Petersburg and many others.
+An increasing career is confirmed by invitations from major festival in Europe: Bachfest in Leipzig, Koethener Bachfesttage, Oude Muziek Utrecht, MA festival Bruges, Potsdamer Festspiele Sanssouci, Festival "Haut Jura" in France, ZAMUS Fest für Alte Musik in Cologne, and many others.

-In 2018 Ludus was Ensemble-in-residence in Rheinsberg in the castle of Friedrich the Great and succesfully performed there circle of concerts as Rheinsberger Hofkapelle.
+In 2018 Ludus was Ensemble-in-residence in Rheinsberg in the castle of Friedrich the Great and successfully performed there circle of concerts as Rheinsberger Hofkapelle.

-Ensemble's repertoire includes music from early baroque till late classicism.
+The ensemble's repertoire includes music from early baroque till early romanticism.
 In 2020 Ludus participated in the project "Being Ludwig Van" (part of Knechtsteden Festival), where it recorded "Grosse Fuge" by Beethoven.
 Apart from works by well-known baroque composers “Ludus Instrumentalis” also discovers and performs music of forgotten composers, for example russian court music of 18th century.
-Also in 2020 the ensemble played with world famous counter-tenor Valer Sabadus, performed among baroque repertoire also an arranged song of "Led Zeppelin".
+Also in 2020 the ensemble played with world famous countertenor Valer Sabadus, performed among baroque repertoire also an arranged song of "Led Zeppelin".

-In 2021 will be released a CD of the ensemble with chamber music of J.G.Goldberg, famous pupil of J.S.Bach.
-Also this year the ensemble will perform on MA Festival in Brugge and on "Forum Alte Musik" in Cologne.
+In 2021 a CD of the ensemble with chamber music of J.G.Goldberg, famous pupil of J.S.Bach, was released.
+Also in this year the ensemble performed on MA Festival in Brugge and on "Forum Alte Musik" in Cologne.